 You may join this expedition in Anadyr or Nome, Alaska.
 Those starting in Nome will fly via charter flight and join the ship in Anadyr.
 Please contact ExpeditionTrips for details.

-Pre- and post-cruise transfers; shipboard accommodations; all expedition shore excursions; gear on loan (rubber boots for shore landings); all meals onboard the ship; tea, coffee, hot chocolate, and water; juice with breakfast.
+Pre- and post-cruise transfers; shipboard accommodations; all expedition shore excursions; gear on loan (rubber boots); all meals onboard the ship; tea, coffee, hot chocolate, and water; juice with breakfast.
 Inclusions subject to change without notice.

 International/domestic flights; private charter flights; passport and visa expenses; full medical and emergency evacuation insurance (mandatory), excess baggage charges, local payment of $500 per person (payable in cash onboard the ship); juice, carbonated beverages, bottled water, and alcoholic beverages; all items of a personal nature such as laundry, ship to shore communications, medical supplies, souvenirs, etc.; gratuities; fuel surcharge may apply.